 You should notice a dark purple color when you’re newer to the ketogenic diet.
 If you’ve been on keto for many months, you’ll probably see a much lighter color.
 Many people assume this is a bad thing, but it’s usually not.
 Your body has just become more efficient at creating the ketones that fuel your body.
 If you’ve been following a ketogenic diet for a long time, it can be common for the sticks to give a false negative result.

 The biggest advantage to measuring ketosis with urine sticks is that they are incredibly cheap and typically very easy to find.
-You can order them from Amazon, but they are usually available in pharmacies like Walgreens.
+The best way to purchase them is to order them online (you can use coupon RULEDME to get 15% off).

 The biggest disadvantage to these is their accuracy.
 Besides being inaccurate if you’ve been in ketosis for a long time, the sticks can also give varying results based on your hydration.
 If you’re properly hydrated, many times the sticks will read a much lighter color than if you were dehydrated.